sfigg/commercialization-public/test/hlk/testref/global-navigation-satellite-system--gnss--test-guidance.md

 -   OEMs and IHVs must run and document the tests that are specified in the [GPS acceptance test matrix](#matrix) before they can submit a system, device, or driver to Microsoft.

--   IHVs should review failures as reported at http://sysdev.microsoft.com that are caused by their GPS drivers, and fix all high-impact failures.
+-   IHVs should review reported failures from their [Hardware Dashboard](https://developer.microsoft.com/windows/hardware/dashboard-sign-in) under the **Analyze** section for issues caused by their GPS drivers, and fix all high-impact failures.

 -   Antenna requirements from OEMs must include the items that are listed in [Antenna performance tests](#antperf).